usaid-cs/yesterday-i-learned/random.md

 - "Oil pulling" is rinsing the mouth with sesame oil to remove toxins and things.
 It doesn't work, but some people do it anyway.
 - The Big Ben is also leaning over.
 - Uncle Ben's (not related to the point above) [90 second rice](https://www.unclebens.com/products/ready-rice/jasmine), through whatever magic, manages to be wet and edible without adding any preservatives.
-- Referral programs work only if it makes the referrer _feels smart_ about sharing a deal.
 - Lemmings, apparently a small rodent, [do not commit mass suicide](http://io9.gizmodo.com/lemming-suicide-is-a-myth-that-was-perpetuated-by-disne-1549040246).
 Disney people pushed them down a cliff and made them drown.
 - Iran now accounts for approximately 90% of the world production of saffron.
 - People [used to wake up at night as a matter of fact.](http://lifehacker.com/try-a-bi-modal-sleeping-pattern-if-you-frequently-wake-1783439757) It is LifeHacker, however, so what it says might just be wildly incorrect.